 View the beautiful cascading Barron Falls as you travel to the unique village of Kuranda.

-At the Koala and Wildlife Park, you’ll be invited to cuddle up to a furry koala.
+At the Koala and Wildlife Park, you’ll be invited to cuddle up beside a furry koala.

 The tribal secrets of the Aboriginal Pamagirri people will be revealed in a dance performance, and you’ll experience the rainforest up close while riding a real WWII Army Duck.